 Milk powder, as mentioned above, is great at trapping water and binds fat, so it's a great emulsifier.
 You will notice that milk powder is used in Philadelphia style ice creams that don't have egg yolks.
 This buttered popcorn ice cream is a Philadelphia style ice cream, though the recipe doesn't call for milk powder instead of egg yolks.

 If you read the labels of ice cream and frozen dessert products, you might see other emulsifiers like lecithin, mono- or diglycerides, etc.

 Stabilizer ingredients bind water so they help reduce melting.
 Simple household examples are:

 - milk powder

 There are other ingredients that act as stabilizer, trapping water, but you are less likely to use them in a home setting.
 Still, you might see them on ice cream labels and you don't have to be alarmed.
 These ingredients, like emulsifiers, are there to improve the texture and stability of the product so that less goes to waste!

 Most ice cream bases are flavoured with vanilla bean or vanilla extract.
+You can use artificiial, store-bought or even homemade vanilla extract.
 As you know, a common substitute for vanilla extract and vanilla beans is vanilla bean paste, which provides the flavour of the extract with the signature flecks of vanilla seeds we've come to expect from vanilla flavoured products: